-Different companies can measure different customer onboarding metrics as per requirements.
+Different companies can measure different user onboarding metrics as per requirements.

 Customer Onboarding is one of the most important aspects of the customer journey.